 Hands-Free Laws Make Roads Safer for All

 Hands-free driving laws keep our roadways safer for various reasons, but mostly because they keep drivers’ eyes on the road.
-When a driver is busy texting or answering a phone call by hand, they are taking their eyes off the changing road conditions in front of them and traffic around them.
+When a driver is busy texting or answering a phone call by hand, they are taking their eyes off the changing road conditions in front of them and the traffic around them.
 While that text may only take a few seconds to send, that time can mean the difference between life and death.

 It would be one thing if texting and driving only endangered the offender’s life, but that is not the case.
 When drivers choose to distract themselves from the roadway—either knowingly or unknowingly—they are risking the lives of everybody in their general vicinity, including others in their car and the occupants of other vehicles.
+In the case of Randall Siddens, his unfortunate story has helped his home State, Missouri, enact the Siddens Bening hands-free law in August of 2023.
+This makes Missouri a recent addition to the “hands-free” states.

 Lawmakers Recognize the Dangers of Handheld Cell Phone Use